Bubba898/cluster-config-initial/ansible/README.md

 This will:
 - Prepare nodes and install k3s
 - Set up kubeconfig on your local machine
-- Install Flux and deploy all applications (including GitLab)
+- Install Flux and deploy all applications (including GitLab and Headlamp)
 - **Automatically migrate Flux to use in-cluster GitLab** (once GitLab is ready)
+- **Configure Headlamp dashboard authentication** and display the access token

 ### Run individual bootstrap steps